Position

 Responsibilities:

-• Operate company vehicles in a safe and efficient manner.
+• Operate vehicles in a safe and responsible manner.

-• Communicate effectively with the dispatch team and other drivers.
+• Communicate with dispatch and other team members to provide updates on route status.

 Qualifications